gmnevton/NitroPascal/README.md

 And produce blazingly fast compiler with in memory compile and execution feature.

 Maybe in the future there will be a compiler and debugger.

 ---

+## About compiler

+>> 2024-02-10
+This is "work in progres" type repo for the time being.
+All projects are made using Delphi 10.2.3.
+For now there is no external dependencies - but this can change at any time.

+---